The Blue Boat Coffeehouse

 Proceeds benefit South Shore Peer Recovery.

-Join us for our June pride celebration with Bikini Whale — Boston’s B-52s tribute band!
+Join us for a Pride Month celebration with Bikini Whale — Boston’s B-52s tribute band!
 Just like their inspiration, Bikini Whale strives to bring the interstellar party vibe to every show they perform.
 Their dedication to capturing the essence of the original band has made them a fan favorite for over 13 years.

 Proceeds benefit Summer of Sass.

-This year we will be supporting the Appleton Field Community Garden, Scituate Food Pantry, South Shore Peer Recovery, and Summer of Sass.
+This year we will support the Appleton Field Community Garden on Oct 4; Scituate Food Pantry on Nov 22, South Shore Peer Recovery on March 14, and Summer of Sass on June 20.

 Organizations and causes we have supported in the past include South Shore Peer Recovery; Scituate Food Pantry; the South Shore Resource and Advocacy Center (as part of the Concert Across America); Housing Solutions for Southeastern Mass; Scituate Friends of Music; Scituate STEAM; Scituate participants in the Appalachian Service Project.